kubernetes/enhancements/keps/sig-multicluster/1645-multi-cluster-services-api/specification.md

     *    `headless.test.svc.clusterset.local.
 4 IN AAAA 2001:db8::2`
     *    `headless.test.svc.clusterset.local.
 4 IN AAAA 2001:db8::3`

-There must also be an `AAAA` record of the following form for each ready endpoint with hostname of `<hostname>`, member cluster ID of `<clusterid>`, and IPv6 address `<endpoint-ip>`.
+There must also be an `AAAA` record of the following form for each ready endpoint in the same subset with hostname of `<hostname>`, member cluster ID of `<clusterid>`, and IPv6 address `<endpoint-ip>`.
 If there are multiple IPv6 addresses for a given hostname, then there must be one such `A` record returned for each IP.